jhoskin/vertical-slice-graphql-demo/README.md

 - One resolver per use case.
 No entity-centric resolvers.
 - `register_site_to_trial` performs an atomic multi-table transaction.
 - All commands write audit logs.
-- Workflow `onboard_trial` updates saga table and exposes status.
+- **Two workflow patterns**:
+  - Synchronous saga with in-memory compensation
+  - Async Restate workflow with durable execution and GraphQL subscriptions
-- Unit and integration tests pass.
+- Unit tests pass.
 - Shared code minimal and aligned with lightweight vertical-slice guidance.